gaarangoa/MetaStorm/README.md

 backend and plupload need access to the high performance computing cluster.
 Therefore, you need to provide a valid .ssh key, that will automatically access the cluster without the need to login with password.

-The key has to be placed under ./ssh/ before doing the docker-compose or docker-up commands
+The key has to be placed under ./ssh/ before doing the docker-compose or docker-up commands Then allow only reading permissions to www-data from plupload

+    chmod -R 444 *

 ## Frontend requirements
 If you are running a local copy of MetaStorm.
 You need to modify two lines in the login.js and prod.js files.
 These are the links to the endpoints, if you are in local use / if you are in a cluster, use the proxy link you setup.
 For instance /MetaStorm/